 Minimal looks are great for uncluttered spaces, but if you've got a lot of furniture or knick-knacks in your bedroom, you may want to consider a more eclectic style.

 We recommend Graphenstone Ecosphere in its untinted white form for minimalist bedrooms, as it's emission-free, with a bio-stable base that's ideal for the room where you spend up to a third of your life.

 2: Make a feature out of colour

 If you like the idea of the calming, minimalist look but you don't want to be overwhelmed by colour, consider a feature element.
 Feature walls - one wall which is a contrasting colour to the other three - have been popular for a while, but recently the idea of a feature ceiling has been become a big deal in interior design circles.
 To get the look, paint three walls white, then paint the ceiling and remaining wall in a contrasting colour of your choice.
 The effect is great for softening a boxy room and opening up the space, and provides a great backdrop for designer furniture.

 Feature walls and ceilings are a great way to get the airy feel of a minimalist room with a colourful, energising twist.
-Again, we recommend Auro 524, which can be tinted with a huge variety of colours to give you the exact accent shade you're looking for.
+We recommend Graphenstone GCS Interior, which can be tinted with a huge variety of colours to give you the exact accent shade you're looking for.

 3: Listen to your body